SAP-samples/event-driven-integrations-codejam/README.md

 <summary>⇟<i> What if a live system can't be provided as part of the CodeJam or you are going through the CodeJam content on your own?</i></summary>
 <br/>

-There are two options here:
-1. The participant can configure a live system that they have access to and will be able to follow the instructions in this CodeJam.
+The participant can configure a live system that they have access to and will be able to follow the instructions in this CodeJam.
+Instructions on how to configure a live SAP Integration Suite, advanced event mesh system and how to run the simulated services will be provided in the future.

 </details>